Marketing Tips for New Authors

 Besides creating this great Calendar of Events for me, they sent out two releases and created a wonderful book trailer with my poetry book for Christmas marketing.
 With Promotion a la Carte, you only pay for the services you need or can afford in the moment.
 They also set up for me book reviews with reviewers that love their work, as well as interviews with Blog Talk Radio hosts.
 They scheduled had podcasts for me that brought over 300 visitors to my Web site.

 American Author is a site that focuses on publishers and authors.
 They help us create our own places and they are my favorite at Most web services have only five to eight pages whereas they allow over 100 pages.
 Mine is not just a selling web.
 It is all about Art Therapy, healing, recovery, entertainment, and other information.
-They charge no more than others but give so many more opportunities to engage our readers’ interest and promote ourselves and our work.
+They charge no more than others but give so many more opportunities to engage our readers’ interests and promote ourselves and our work.

 We need to keep in mind, the more traffic we can pull into our web, the more opportunities we will get for sales and affiliate revenue!
 Nevertheless, it is still important we write our promotional articles and blogs for our reader’s pleasure, not the search engines.
 Another sure way of getting ranked higher in the search engines is to attain additional domain names for your Web site.
-My domain names are below:

 I’ve also been working a few affiliate programs; and after about six months, I started receiving small commissions.
 I am an affiliate for Cricut Expressions craft cutter.
 The Cricut Expression is a great working partner creative people interested in crafts or art.
 I have also had some success bringing in small affiliate commissions with Amazon.
 When choosing affiliates it is best they are compatible with our Website theme.
 It is also important to remember no matter what we’re selling, we have to effectively include relevant keywords and tags for search engine optimization purposes.

-We can also blog, write articles, or book reviews; that also brings in traffic.
+We can also blog, write articles, or book reviews; that also bring in traffic.
 Some of us co-author by setting up links to other compatible sites, with permission, and that helps both authors get more traffic.
 There are so many opportunities out in the cybersphere for independent authors right now.
 Most of us network with each other.
 It doesn’t take much time to comment on another’s work or thank those that comment on ours.

 Thanks to Authorsden.com, I’ve been able to link my poetry, my articles and my interest in art therapy all in another central location besides my websites.
 Since 2008 I’ve managed to publish 17 stories, 100 articles, and 83 poems and many book reviews.
 All these were instantaneously published to the Web and have brought in more interest than anyone can imagine.
 They also have a Marketing Program where those of us with services can advertise and get paid for our services.
 I write book reviews.
 What is your talent, editing, book reviewing, formatting or promotion?
-Where else can you can you fulfill your own creative urges and still get paid to help others achieve their dreams?
+Where else can you fulfill your own creative urges and still get paid to help others achieve their dreams?